albertz/music-player-core/README.md

 * *Overview* in Python Wiki: [Audio modules](https://wiki.python.org/moin/Audio) and [Music software](https://wiki.python.org/moin/PythonInMusic).

 * [PyAudio](http://people.csail.mit.edu/hubert/pyaudio/).
 MIT License.
 PortAudio wrapper.
 Thus, pretty low-level and no decoding functionality.
 Last update from 2012.
+* [PyFFmpeg](http://code.google.com/p/pyffmpeg/).
+LGPL.
+FFmpeg wrapper.
+Thus, prettylow-level and no sound output.
+You could probably glue PyFFmpeg and PyAudio together for something useful but I expect it to be quite unstable and too slow.
+Basically, tis glue is done in C++ in this module.
 * [GStreamer Python Bindings](http://gstreamer.freedesktop.org/modules/gst-python.html).
 GStreamer is powerful but still too limited as a cross-platform music player backend solution.
 Quite heavy.
 That was my intuition.
 Maybe it's wrong and it would have been a perfect solution.
 But I think, in contrast, this module does a lot of things in a more compact and automatic/simpler way and at the same time provides more music player centric features.
 * [Beets](http://beets.radbox.org/).
 In it's core, it is a music library manager and manages the metadata.
 It can calculate ReplayGain and AcoustID fingerprint.
 Via BPD plugin, it becomes a MPD compatible daemon player, based on GStreamer.